Pandemic Is Overwhelming U.S. Public Health Capacity In Many States. What Now?

 "It's voluntary.
 And they have other things to do," Engel says.
 "They may be essential workers.
 They may need to get to work.
 Life takes over."

-So if testing, contact tracing, isolation and quarantine won't work , what will?
+So if testing, contact tracing, isolation and quarantine won't work, what will?

 "Given our basic failure to fix the gaps in testing and the bottlenecks, that really puts us on a path where there is no viable alternative beyond shutdowns," says Jennifer Nuzzo, a senior scholar at the Johns Hopkins Center for Health Security.